SlugLab/Bede-linux/Documentation/process/submitting-patches.rst

 format.
 For detailed information on how the kernel development process works, see Documentation/process/development-process.rst.
 Also, read Documentation/process/submit-checklist.rst for a list of items to check before submitting code.
-If you are submitting a driver, also read Documentation/process/submitting-drivers.rst; for device tree binding patches, read Documentation/process/submitting-patches.rst.
+For device tree binding patches, read Documentation/devicetree/bindings/submitting-patches.rst.

 This documentation assumes that you're using ``git`` to prepare your patches.
 If you're unfamiliar with ``git``, you would be well-advised to learn how to